Technologicat/extrafeathers/README.md

          The `patch_average` function is provided just because patch-averaging is a classical postprocessing method.
+   - `prepare_export_as_P1` [**2D**]
+     - Exactly as it says on the tin, for P2 and P3 input data.
+Allows full nodal resolution export of P2 and P3 data into a vertex-based format (represented as refined P1).
+     - High-level function built on `midpoint_refine` and `map_refined_P1`.
+     - That is, given a P2 or P3 function space, prepare a P1 `dolfin.Function` on an appropriately refined mesh, and a DOF mapping that can be used to interpolate DOFs from the original space onto the DOFs of the P1 space.
+     - See [`demo.coupled.main01_flow`](demo/coupled/main01_flow.py) and [`demo.boussinesq.main01_solve`](demo/boussinesq/main01_solve.py) for usage examples.
    - `specialize` a meshfunction [**2D**, **3D**] [**serial only**]
      - Convert a `MeshFunction` on cells or facets of a full mesh into the corresponding `MeshFunction` on its `SubMesh`.
      - Cell and facet meshfunctions supported.